CCHS-Melbourne/ESPlant/README.md

 Arduino uses libraries to work with additional hardware or software functionality in an easy way.
 Normally you can download and install libraries directly inside the Arduino IDE by choosing Sketch menu -> Include Library -> Manage Libraries.

+**One library that you should install this way is the OneWire library**.
+Search for "OneWire" and then click the Install button to install it.

-However, for the ESPlant a lot of libraries are required so we've set up "git submodules" inside the "Libraries" directory.
+For the ESPlant the other required libraries are set up as "git submodules" inside the "Libraries" directory.

 Run these commands in your top-level ESPlant directory to initialise the git submodules: